-I always thought it’d be so great to have my animals love me.
 Once we actually bought our homestead I decided I wanted the opposite!
 I didn’t want any of my chickens or ducks or rabbits to love me because I didn’t want to get attached to them before they ended up on my dinner table.
 Great logic, right?
 Well yes…but also just so much no, definitely not.
-Here are three great reasons to train your animals to love you…or at least like you a little more than not.
-I’m in the process now, myself!

 1. Identifying sick animals

 The first hiccup I had with training my animals to make sure my livestock and I stayed a comfortable distance from each other is knowing if something was wrong or not for one reason or another.

 Naturally, if you do what I did and you distance yourself from, say, your chickens, then you’re not going to get to know any of them.
 I always joked about the “crazy chicken people” who just hung out with their chooks all the time.
 I’m turning into one of them!